-When a community is in transition of any kind, the parties are less likely to agree on what might happen if they fight.
+When a community is in transition, the parties are less likely to agree on what might happen if they fight.
 A dissenter may believe he can find profitable employment in a nearby city; the rest of the community may know better.
 The community may believe they can cheaply replace the dissenter's services; the dissenter may know how much they will miss his talents.
 With change comes uncertainty.

 Crucially, most of the disputes above involve communities in flux.
 Most obviously, many involve agricultural villages located near rapidly expanding municipal centers.
 Necessarily, in these cases both sides to a dispute will need to estimate the alternatives available to each other in the greater municipal area.
 Necessarily, they will rely on information that is much less certain than would be the case in remote and stable agricultural villages from which there is no realistic alternative of escape to the big city and a new life.